dhuelin/philips-hue-controller-automation/README.md

    - `homebridge/config.json`
    - `flask_app/config.py`

-4. Set your domain name in `nginx/flask_app` and re-run Certbot if necessary:

-    ```bash
-    sudo certbot --nginx -d yourdomain.com
-    ```

-5. Set your phone's MAC address in the `wifi_monitor.sh` script.
+4. Set your phone's MAC address in the `wifi_monitor.sh` script.

 ## Usage

-- Access the Flask web application at `http://yourdomain.com`.
+- Access the Flask web application at `http://yourdomain.com` (if using an external domain).
 - Control the lights via the iOS Home app using Homebridge.
 - Add new automations via the web interface under the "Automations" section.